RHartung-ND/Data-Denoising/README.md

 If you want to run the various Python scripts quickly and are using Linux, then you can run the `src/scripts/automated.sh` file and choose either the spectrogram method or the audio only method by entering either "s" or "a".
 This script assumes that your Linux shell is using bash.

+#### Testing with my pre-trained model

+[Here](https://drive.google.com/drive/folders/1SOqFjIWla4S7oljOityx4ok9SI2jtFgV?usp=drive_link) is a link to a google drive folder with pre-trained models for both the audio method and the spectrogram methods.

+To test the audio only model, put the `audio_denoiser.keras` file into the following folder: `src/audio method`.
+Then add the path to your testing folder to the config.txt file.
+You can then run the `decoder.py` file to test it.

+To test the spectrogram model, put the `encoder.pth` and `decoder.pth` file into the following folder: `src/spectrogram method`.
+Then add the path to your testing folder to the config.txt file.
+You then have to run the `create_spectrogram.py` file to convert the audio tracks into spectrograms.
+You can then run the `picture_decoder.py` and then `reverse_spectrogram.py` to output the audio files.

 ## Report: